victronenergy/venus-docker-grafana/README.md

 [Grafana](https://grafana.com/).
 Grafana is a super powerful webbased data analysis tool.
 Which is quite easy to learn.

-These tools works locally; with the GX Device in your local network.
-And also it can connect via the VRM cloud, connecting to a GX Device that is else where.
+This solution can work with one or more GX Devices in your local network, as well connect to devices via the VRM cloud.

+Running this solution can be done on a Linux host or VM, and also a RaspberryPi will suffice.
+The latter obviously has limitations in storage and performance.

+Besides hosting this yourself, it can also be hosted on Amazon AWS and other cloud providers.
+See AWS instructions below.

+This readme starts with how to use it.
 See further below for the dev. details.
-This readme starts with how to use it.

 ## 1. How to use